"In that moment, I basically fell in love with the game of Kubb."

 When my wife and I moved here, nobody knew Kubb, and now we’re filling the soccer park.
 What’s amazing is how supportive the community has been, how supportive businesses have been, our sponsors, the city itself.

-I remember one day I went to talk to the city manager, Mike Hoggins at that time.
+I remember one day I went to talk to the city manager at that time, Mike Hoggins.
 I remember going into his office and saying that I’d love to label Eau Claire as the Kubb Capital of the U.S., and I gave him the sales pitch.

 I expected him to look at me like I was crazy, but he said, ‘Okay, but why don’t we just call it the Kubb Capital of North America instead?
 It’s bigger.’